ComplianceAsCode/content/docs/manual/developer/01_introduction.md

   See the [style guide](04_style_guide.md) for more details.

 ##### Removal of Products
+Products
+  - that are past their declared EOL date, or
-Products that do not have any contributions for two years may be subject to removal.
+  - that don't have contributions to files in their respective product folder for two years may be subject to removal.
 The following process shall be used:
 1. A pull request is created removing the product.
 This is pull request should mention the last few people who contributed to the product.